10-1-pursuit/lab-intro-to-express-response/README.md

 **Thought questions**
 - What characters are allowed in a URL?
+Letters A-Z, a-z and numbers 0-9, some reserved characters
-- What happens if you try to create a URL `/tim gunn`
+- What happens if you try to create a URL `/tim gunn` Cannot get.
 - Is there a difference between `/timgunn` and `/TimGunn` and `/tim/gunn`?
+The capital doesn't matter byt the / does not work.
 - If you have a phrase like `Here's looking at you, kid`, how do you deal with the `'` in `Here's`?

 <hr />